Know Your Options Before Results Day: GCSE

 Most sixth-form colleges are more than happy to meet with prospective students and their parents to answer any questions.
 There is no obligation to enrol following such a meeting and, if they would like, students can even hold an offer as a ‘contingency’ for Results Day, allowing them the safety net of a place should they not achieve the requisite results to remain at their current school.

-The two most important subjects to pass at GCSE level are English Language and Mathematics.
-Students who achieve a D grade or below in either of these are strongly encouraged to retake.
+The two most important subjects to pass at GCSE level are English and Mathematics.
+Students who achieve underperform in either of these are strongly encouraged to retake.
 There are a number of options available for students who have underperformed, which will depend on the nature of the results.

 At MPW, there are no timetabling restrictions meaning that students can take, if they wish, a combination of A levels and GCSEs at the same time.
 This flexibility ensures that students are not penalised in the areas they have done well as a result of the areas they struggle in.
 A talented historian, for example, can start A level History at the same time as working on a GCSE Mathematics retake.

 There are winter examination sittings of both English Language and Mathematics, allowing students to take these at the end of the Autumn Term and then spend the Spring and Summer Terms focussing entirely on their A level subjects.

 If students have underperformed in a number of subjects it may be advisable to retake a number of GCSEs over a one-year course.